Nyovani Madise

-Nyovani Janet Madise is the current director of research and sustainable development policies and head of the Malawi office of the African Institute for Development Policy.
+Nyovani Janet Madise became the director of research and sustainable development policies and head of the Malawi office of the African Institute for Development Policy in 2018.
 She is an advisor to the World Health Organization and a former professor at the University of Southampton in demography and social statistics.
 Nyovani has over 100 peer-reviewed research publications that focus on global health issues to highlight the influence of social and economic factors on health in low-income countries.

 She was a key advisor to Melinda French Gates regarding family planning in Africa as Gates for both her 2014 TEDx in Berlin and her London Family Planning Summit in 2012.
 In 2007, Madise addressed the 40th Session of the United Nations Commission on Population and Development in New York, highlighting the importance of understanding and investing in the health and education of Africa’s next generation.

 Education and work

-Nyovani Madise was born in Blantyre, Malawi, to a father who was an accountant and a mother who worked in broadcasting.
+Madise was born in Blantyre, Malawi, to a father who was an accountant and a mother, Nyokase Madise, who worked in broadcasting.
 She attended the University of Malawi, completing an undergraduate in mathematics and statistics in 1983.
 She moved to the UK to pursue a Master of Science degree and then a PhD in social statistics at the University of Southampton.

-In 2016, she received an honorary higher doctoral degree (DSc) from the University of Aberdeen in recognition of her contributions to research on healthcare in Africa.
-Madise has previously worked as a Lecturer at the University of Malawi and as a senior research scientist at the African Population and Health Research Center in Kenya.
-She has held many senior management roles, including associate dean of research in a large faculty at Southampton, deputy head of school; university lead for equality, diversity, and inclusion; director of public policy, and director of the Centre for Global Health, Population, Poverty, and Policy at Southampton.
+In 2016, she received an honorary doctoral degree (DSc) from the University of Aberdeen in recognition of her research on healthcare in Africa.
+Madise has worked as a lecturer at the University of Malawi and as a senior research scientist at the African Population and Health Research Center in Kenya.
+She has held many senior management roles, including associate dean of research in Southampton University, deputy head of school; university lead for equality, diversity, and inclusion; director of public policy, and director of the Centre for Global Health, Population, Poverty, and Policy at Southampton University.

+At the University of Malawi, Madise was among a group of women academics from other disciplines who supported Isabel Apawo Phiri's research on women's issues at Chancellor College, and was one of four researchers (including Linda Semu and Flora Nankhuni) behind a study of rape and sexual harassment at Malawian educational institutions presented at a University of Malawi research dissemination conference in July 1995.